To get started with Netlify Connect, create and configure your first data layer.

 Here are some key terms that are useful to understand as you get started with Connect:

 Data layer: contains connections to one or more data sources, a real-time graph database containing all data synced from those sources, and a GraphQL API to access that data.
-It also supports connecting to sites and custom webhooks to trigger builds or send notifications as your data changes.
+It also supports connecting to sites to trigger builds when your data changes, and setting up notifications to notify external services.

 Data revisions: every successful sync to a data layer generates a new data revision that represents the GraphQL schema and data at that point in time.
 By default, a data layer’s GraphQL API uses the latest data revision, but you can also pin a different revision instead.
 You can query a specific data revision using the revision’s GraphQL sandbox or its unique API URL.